New York's 7th State Assembly district

 New York's 7th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican Jarett Gandolfo since 2021, replacing Andrew Garbarino.

 Geography

+2020s

+District 7 is in Suffolk County.
+It includes portions of the towns of Islip and Brookhaven, including the villages of Brightwaters, and Patchogue, as well as the hamlets of Bay Shore, Great River, North Great River, Oakdale, Bohemia, West Sayville, Sayville, Bayport, Blue Point, and East Patchogue.
+Fire Island proper is within this district.

+The district is entirely within New York's 2nd congressional district, and mostly overlaps New York's 4th State Senate district, with a small portion of the 8th district.

+2010s

 District 7 is in Suffolk County.
 It includes portions of the towns of Islip and Brookhaven, including the villages of Brightwaters, and Patchogue, as well as the hamlets of Bay Shore, Great River, Oakdale, Bohemia, West Sayville, Sayville, Bayport, Blue Point, and East Patchogue.